Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 ##Binary Search (continued)
 A better way to search

-With binary search, you guess the middle number and eliminate half the remaining numbers every time
+With binary search, you guess the middle number and eliminate half the remaining numbers every time:

     100 items -> 50 -> 25 -> 13 -> 7 -> 4 -> 2 -> 1
     Eliminate half the numbers everytime

-Imagine a dictionary with 240,000 words
+Imagine a dictionary with 240,000 words:

         Simple Search = ? steps
         Binary search = ? steps